jeffrom/logd/WORK.md

 - [ ] split each topic into its own event queue which will be a big win as each topic would have concurrency against the rest
   - pushrequest would send to the correct `in` channel
+- [ ] audit / fix int types, such as batch size (should be int, not uint64)

 # maybe later